nicolemk12/nicolemk12/README.md

 # 👋 Hi, I'm Nicole

-### 🌍 Internationale Medieninformatik Student & Aspiring Fullstack Developer
+### 🌍 International Media and Computing Student & Aspiring Fullstack Developer

-I'm a student specializing in *Internationale Medieninformatik* and currently transitioning from frontend development to fullstack engineering!
+I'm a student specializing in *International Media and Computing* and currently transitioning from frontend development to fullstack engineering!
 I’m passionate about building web applications, exploring new tech, and contributing to meaningful projects.

 ## 🧩 Tech Stack
 - **Languages**: